 This is a more recent innovation in bartending techniques and is used to remove all slivers of ice and citrus pulp from shaken cocktails.
 It is more useful when your Hawthorne strainer lacks a tight coil.

 We fine strain any time we want our drink to be crystal-clear, or silky-smooth.
 The quality of our ice will affect the amount of small ice particles that can escape the Hawthorne.
 Stirred-drinks aside, we need to fine strain drinks like the Cosmopolitan to give a more sophisticated look and texture, but there are other shaken drinks that are exceptions.

 The key issue with these and similar cocktails is the use of fresh juice.
-If you are not able to use fresh juice, I recommend fine-straining.
+If you are not able to use fresh juice, I recommend fine straining.
 If you are using fresh citrus that still contains some texturally interesting and tasty fresh pulp, I suggest the "1.5 Strain" technique.
-Here we use the Hawthorne and 'fine' strain through the Julep strainer.
+Here we use the Hawthorne and fine strain through the Julep strainer.
 What difference does this make?
 It allows us to filter any intrusive slivers of ice, but allows the cocktail to pass into the glass with all aeration and texture intact.
-Your cocktail will include some juice pulp and really emphasise the freshness of your ingredients, whilst giving you another tool to create a different experience for your guests.
+Your cocktail will include some juice pulp and really emphasize the freshness of your ingredients, while giving you another tool to create a different experience for your guests.